Expand description

 If the metadata is per-object and may possibly reside in objects, the constant instance should be created in the VM’s ObjectModel.

-For instance, the forwarding-bits metadata spec should be assigned to LOCAL_FORWARDING_BITS_SPEC
+For instance, the forwarding-bits metadata spec should be assigned to LOCAL_FORWARDING_BITS_SPEC in ObjectModel.

 The VM binding decides whether to put these metadata bit-sets in-objects or on-side.